 4 Concluding remarks

 Variation in methods for establishing an accurate and reproducible chemical profile for mammalian decomposition VOCs has undoubtedly led to differences in reported results.
 The use of GC×GC-TOFMS to characterise this matrix will lead to a better understanding of the evolution of VOCs during the decomposition process.
 Yet, increased sensitivity tests our previous notions of appropriate control measures and data handling.
 A new column combination for decomposition odour profiling was successfully used in this study.
 The importance of controls and establishing background VOCs in decomposition odour profiling has been overlooked for many years and this study presents a means to effectively exclude background from the decomposition odour profile.
 Data transformation, hypothesis testing, and appropriate control measures highly influenced the results obtained and provided a clearer picture of the decomposition VOC profile.
+Appropriate use of controls and background subtraction can also be applied to other areas of VOC profiling of complex mixtures, such as food and fragrance analysis in addition to environmental VOC monitoring in soils.
 At the very least, this study calls to attention the requirement for better documentation of data handling in published studies to allow advancement in this area of research.
 With these considerations in mind, our understanding of decomposition odour will improve and therefore will allow for confidence in subsequent studies examining how taphonomic variables affect the production of VOCs.

 Acknowledgements